The semiclassical zeta function for geodesic flows on negatively curved manifolds: Properties of the lifted operators

-\end{Lemma} The proof of this lemma is obtained by elementary geometric estimates, based on the observation made in Remark \ref{rem:notarrow}.
-But, because of the rather involved definition of the partition of unity $\Psi^{\sigma}_{\omega,m}$, we need to separate several cases and perform some cumbersome estimates to check the details.
-We defer it to Section \ref{ssA} in the appendix.
-Once we obtain Lemma \ref{lm:basic2}, we combine it with Corollary \ref{cor:coarse} to bound the trace norms of the components of $\widecheck{\bL}^{t,\sigma\to \sigma'}_{\mathrm{hyp}}$.
-Observe that the term $(\Delta^{t}_{\j\to \j'})^{\nu}$ in the bounds thus obtained dominates the latter factor in (\ref{eq:CDelta}) provided $\nu$ is sufficiently large.
-Hence we conclude the claim (\ref{claim:hyp2}) in Lemma \ref{lm:hyp} simply by adding up those bounds on the trace norms. \end{proof}
+\end{Lemma} The conclusion of Lemma \ref{lm:basic2} is just an estimate between the supports of $(Df^t_{\j\to j'})^*(\Psi^{\sigma'}_{\j'})$ and $\Psi^\sigma_{\j}$ and hence should be obtained by elementary geometric consideration.
+Also, from Remark \ref{rem:notarrow} and the construction of $E_{\omega,m}$ in Subsection \ref{ss:modified_pu}, the claim may be intuitively rather obvious.
+This is indeed the case, however, because of the involved definition of $\Psi^{\sigma}_{\omega,m}$, we need to separate several cases and go through cumbersome estimates that are not very essential.
+Thereby we defer the proof of Lemma \ref{lm:basic2} to Section \ref{ssA} in the appendix.

+Once we obtain Lemma \ref{lm:basic2}, we combine it with Corollary \ref{cor:coarse} to bound the trace norms of the components of $\bL^{t,\sigma\to \sigma'}_{\mathrm{hyp},\not\hookrightarrow}$.
+Observe that the term $(\Delta^{t, \sigma\to \sigma'}_{\j\to \j'})^{\nu}$ in the bound thus obtained dominates the latter factor in (\ref{eq:CDelta}) provided $\nu$ is sufficiently large.
+Hence we conclude the claim (\ref{claim:hyp2}) simply by summing such bounds on the trace norms. \end{proof}